shanjcu/web-framework/docs/jcu-customisations/styling.md

   aspects, such as Overlays, are defined in the main style sheet files.
 This makes for consistency across all systems using the framework, and eliminates a potential maintenance burden from application owners.

-* Squiz will be delivering a documentation page covering all its various styles and components after the launch in October.